 Peter sends an email acknowledgement whenever he receives a registration or a payment, and he's usually pretty quick (but not always, see below).
 If you don't get an acknowledgement after a reasonable amount of time, something may have gone wrong; check that you're able to receive email from him (it usually comes from email@example.com).

-Note that both Ken & Peter are on the road a lot in July & August, so they may be slow in answering, but email will get to them, even then.
+Note that both Ken & Peter are on the road some in June and a lot in July & August, so they may be slow in answering, but email will still get to them.